IceDragon200/mt-harmonia/harmonia_spirits/README.md

 Spirits are just fancy materials for creating sentient entities such as maidroids (the hsw version).

-They can have vary attributes allowing players to pick and choose which spirit works well for their requirements.
+They can have varying attributes allowing players to pick and choose which spirit works well for their requirements.

 ## How does one get a spirit?